magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 Lucy (voice cracks, but firm): But I can learn!
 I want to do something different!
 Don't we call that one's development in personality?

-Father (soft smile, cruel in its certainty): Maybe it’s destiny.
+Father (soft smile, cruel in its certainty): Maybe there's something we were born with.
 Look at little Amy next door—so outgoing.
 She can mimic Lady Gaga, Madonna—flawless.
 Can you?

 Lucy (defiant, trembling): I can!